garybernhardt/raptor/README.md

 - render views.
 - apply presenters before rendering.

 The `update` route in the above example uses the default update behavior we know and love: the same stuff you've written in a hundred Rails controller actions.
-This behavior is the default in Raptor, but is completely overrideable.
-Here we've overriden it to redirect to index instead of show, and to only work for admins.
+This behavior is the default in Raptor, but is completely overridable.
+Here we've overridden it to redirect to index instead of show, and to only work for admins.
 The request lifecycle is:

 1. Match PUT "/article/:id".
 1. Enforce the `:admin` requirement, defined by us in `MyApp::Requirements::Admin`.
 If the user isn't an admin, stop.
 The route doesn't match, even though the verb and path do.